 What about Augustus and his wife Livia?
 You don’t seem to like them very much.

 My feelings about the characters in my novels don’t necessarily reflect my feelings about the historical figures they resemble.
 Augustus and Livia may have been nobler figures in reality than they are in my books.
 Because I’m telling Cleopatra Selene’s story, I gleefully embraced all the scurrilous rumors surrounding Rome’s first emperor and his wife.
 Augustus was a strange and ruthless leader, but he was also a political genius.
-I could just as easily have written a book about him where he appears as the hero, but other authors have done that.
+I could just as easily have written a book about him as the hero, but other authors have done that.
 Besides, Augustus got to to rule the world and shape propaganda to his liking, so I don’t feel particularly guilty about using the criticism of him that managed to survive.
 Livia, however, has been much maligned throughout history, and probably because of her gender.
 I do feel guilty in feeding that stereotype of her, but the caricature was too delicious not to embrace.

 Why do books about teenaged vampires sell so much better than historical fiction novels?